WaleeTheRobot/order-flow-bot/README.md

 #### Auto

 Automatically trades the selected strategies for both long and short.
-This is **NOT** recommended, but is an option.
+This is **NOT** recommended unless you have a profitable strategy and know what you are doing.
 Only custom created advanced strategies should be considered if this option is used.
-None of the default strategies available for OrderFlowBot are designed for fully automated trading.

 - Disables Reset Direction
 - Disables Trigger Strike Price, Long and Short